diversen/apache2-host-enabler/README.md

 # apache2-host-enabler

-Enable and disable hosts on Linux (Only tested on Ubuntu)
+Enable and disable virtual hosts on Linux (Only tested on Ubuntu)

 It only works for apache2 version >= 2.4.x